[[1]]

 String related R functions

-paste concatentes strings to single string.
+paste concatenates strings to single string.

 Index to (some) R functions